juanfernandes/juanfernandes-uk/src/blog/add-your-site-to-eleventy-leaderboard.md

 ---
-layout: 'post'
+layout: post
-title: 'Add your site to the Eleventy Leaderboards'
+title: Add your site to the Eleventy Leaderboards
-description: 'This is a quick tip showing you how to add your eleventy built website to the Eleventy leaderboards'
+description: This is a quick tip showing you how to add your eleventy built website to the Eleventy leaderboards
 keywords:
 - performance
 - leaderboard